Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 I am a UKCP registered Gestalt psychotherapist working flexible hours at two practices in central and north London, both easily reached by public transport.

-I offer brief, long-term and ongoing therapy contracts with adults as below:
+I offer the following therapy arrangements with adults as below:

 You are welcome to book an initial 'taster' consultation at a reduced rate - see Fees section below